jupyterhub/jupyterhub/docs/source/getting-started.md

 ## Networking

 ### Configuring the Proxy's IP address and port
-Most use cases will require a change of the Proxy's main IP address and port.
-The main IP address setting determines where JupyterHub is available to users.
+The Proxy's main IP address setting determines where JupyterHub is available to users.
 By default, JupyterHub is configured to be available on all network interfaces (`''`) on port 8000. **Note**: Use of `'*'` is discouraged for IP configuration;
 instead, use of `'0.0.0.0'` is preferred.